Your Workers Comp Premiums – Payroll Audit Date

 Your workers comp premiums center around a date that many companies ignore.
 In my last post, I pointed out that if your company has a policy renewing on 1/1/09, it is too late to worry about your E-Mod/X-Mod.
 Other than providing proper payroll forecasts for the 2009 policy year, there should be more of a concern for the upcoming 2008 policy year payroll audit.

 The payroll audit should occur within 60 days after the policy expiration date.

 Regardless of what is in your original policy for 2008, the payroll audit is the judge and jury on this policy.
 The payroll audit usually occurs approximately 30 days after the 2008 policy year ends.
 The original 2008 policy can be altered in many ways resulting in a much more expensive policy than anticipated.
-We receive many calls and emails just after a payroll audit and billing was just completed.
+We received many calls and emails just after a payroll audit and billing were completed.

 ©J&L Risk Management Inc Copyright Notice